lydavid/MusicSearch/docs/all_features.md

 Inspired by [Obsidian](https://github.com/obsidianmd/obsidian-releases)'s graph view.

+## Local Database

+WIP.
+For now, only browsing images is supported.
+This is temporarily located under Settings.

+### Browse local database images

+All [images](#images) that you've come across are stored in the app's local database.
+This feature allows you to browse them in a grid.
+You can filter and sort based on a few metadata such as its type (e.g. Front, Spine, Back), comment, and the linked entity's name.

 ## MusicBrainz Login

 From the app's settings, you can login to your MusicBrianz account.
-This allows the app to fetch and display all of your collections.
+This allows the app to fetch and display all of your [collections](#collections).

 ## Search MusicBrainz